algolia/docsearch/docs/src/crawler-overview.md

 "powered by Algolia" logo next to the search results.

-That being said, if you'd like to run DocSearch on your own, [all the code is open-source][3] and even packaged as a Docker image.
+That being said, if you'd like to run DocSearch on your own, [all the code is open source][3] and even packaged as a Docker image.
 Just grab it, and run it with your own credentials.

 [1]: https://scrapy.org/